starwolves/space/README.md

 This game server is designed to run on modern processors that have multiple CPU cores.

 ### Features
-* Parallelized ECS (Entity Component System) architecture.
+* Parallelized ECS (Entity Component System) architecture 🐆.
 * High player & entity counts support for matches.
 * Server-side moddable map support with sizes up to 1km by 1km with 100k+ dynamic ship cells that make up the map.
 * Server-side moddable inventory support.